Fighting Discrimination

 East Carolina University

 Similar results were achieved against East Carolina University (ECU), which announced in May 2020 that it was eliminating its women’s and men’s varsity swimming & diving and tennis teams.
-On November 16, 2020, Bryant wrote to ECU’s interim chancellor on behalf of the women’s team members and informed him that the teams’ elimination violated Title IX.
-Bryant said he and his co-counsel would file a class action lawsuit in federal court against ECU for depriving women athletes and potential athletes of equal opportunities, athletic financial aid, and treatment unless the school agreed to reinstate the teams and comply with Title IX.
+On November 16, 2020, BG wrote to ECU’s interim chancellor on behalf of the women’s team members and informed him that the teams’ elimination violated Title IX, and stated that a class action lawsuit would be filed in federal court against ECU for depriving women athletes and potential athletes of equal opportunities, athletic financial aid, and treatment unless the school agreed to reinstate the teams and comply with Title IX.
 The settlement agreement, reached on January 7, 2021, avoids the need for the class action.

 As part of the settlement, ECU agreed to immediately reinstate its women’s swimming, diving, and tennis teams and develop a gender equity plan no later than December 31, 2021.
 The school will solicit input for the plan from student-athletes for all teams and expressly invite participation by the female swimming, diving, and tennis team members.
 It will post the plan on ECU’s athletics department’s website and ensure that ECU’s intercollegiate athletic program complies with Title IX during the 2023-24 academic year and beyond.
 The university will continue to monitor and manage the plan on an on-going basis (including prior to its official adoption) to maintain and improve ECU’s Title IX compliance.